Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 However, frequent erectile dysfunction can be concerning.
 It may be a sign of some underlying health issues that need attention.
 It may also be due to emotional or relationship problems.
 Frequent erectile dysfunction can have a serious impact on a man’s confidence, emotional health, and relationship.

 Erectile dysfunction may develop due to issues during any stage of the erection process.
 So what is an erection?
-Men get an erection due to an increased blood flow to the penis that may happen because of direct physical contact to the penis or sexual thoughts or otherwise intimate connections.
+Men get an erection due to an increased blood flow to the penis that may happen because of direct physical contact with the penis or sexual thoughts or otherwise intimate connections.

 Sexual excitement leads to relaxation of the muscles of the penis.
 As a result, the blood flow in the penile arteries increases, filling the two chambers of the penis with blood and leading to a firm erection.
-When the muscle contract and the blood flow reduces, the erection will end.
+When the muscle contracts and the blood flow reduces, the erection will end.
 Some men have problems getting an erection at all.
 Others struggle to keep it, due to various issues (1, 2).

 erectile dysfunction